Daniella Tilbury

 Daniella Tilbury is a Gibraltarian academic, educator and sustainable development leader who was the first woman in her country to hold the title of university professor.
-The inaugural Vice-Chancellor and CEO of the University of Gibraltar, Tilbury, who has long been involved in sustainability issues became the first Commissioner for Sustainable Development in May 2018.
-She was recognized as an honorary don of St Catharine's College, Cambridge in July 2018 because of her scientific and social contributions.
+Tilbury was the inaugural Vice-Chancellor and CEO of the University of Gibraltar, and became the first Commissioner for Sustainable Development in May 2018.
+She was recognised as an honorary fellow of St Catharine's College, Cambridge in July 2018 for her scientific and social contributions.

-Tilbury's international and policy work contributed significantly to the progression of sustainability as a key agenda for the future of higher education and to the development of Education for Sustainability in particular.
+Tilbury's international and policy work has contributed to the progression of sustainability as a key agenda for the future of higher education and to the development of Education for Sustainability.
 She was one of the first to develop research on higher education for sustainability, and then became one of the first to put the ambition into practice, in attempting to make ‘whole-institution’ sustainability a reality.
-Tilbury has held key sector positions and advisory roles over the years and developed partnerships and alliances across professions and cultures, to help improve the contribution of higher education to sustainable development.
+Tilbury has held key sector positions and advisory roles and developed partnerships and alliances to help improve the contribution of higher education to sustainable development.
+In September 2023, Tilbury was one of ten candidates selected for the GSD in the 2023 Gibraltar general election, but she was not elected, placing 18th in the vote.

 Biography

-Daniella Tilbury was born in the mid-1960s in Gibraltar and from a young age pursued a career in education.
+Daniella Tilbury was born in the mid-1960s in Gibraltar.
 She was raised in Gibraltar and completed her early education there.
 She was a primary and secondary school teacher in Gibraltar, Spain and Australia in the 1980s.